pedro00dk/notes/kubernetes/2-mongo/README.md

 >
 > ConfigMaps can be mounted as both environment variables or as files in a pod.

-[0-configmap.yaml](./0-configmap.yaml) describes a configmap with information.
+[0-configmap.yaml](./0-configmap.yaml) describes a configmap with information mongodb's host and port.

 > **Secret**
 >